gilinamcbride/readme-generator/README.md

 ## Description

 This application is Command Line application that dynamically generates a professional README.md file from user's input using node.js and the Inquire package.
+An example README.md that was created using this application is located in the dist directory.

 ## Usage